colwilliamsnz/YAOWS32/README.md

 ## Prototype

-The original prototype board installed in its weather proof housing and [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen).
+The original prototype board is pictured below, installed in its weather proof housing and [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen).
 A 5 watt 20v solar panel and weather proof box containing a 9000mAh SLA battery and PWM solar controller sit alongside.

 _Note: the solar plant is oversized as I intended it to double as an emergency power supply for charging phones during power outages--we often loose power in bad weather conditions where I live._